 We provide PRINCE2 Practitioner training in the following cities:

-BANGALORE HYDERABAD BRISBANE MELBOURNE CHENNAI KOLKATA SYDNEY MUMBAI CHANDIGARH DELHI PUNE LONDON PERTH
+BANGALORE HYDERABAD BRISBANE MELBOURNE CHENNAI KOLKATA SYDNEY MUMBAI DELHI PUNE EDMONTON PERTH